Skip to content

-Home Hazards to Avoid this Holiday Season
+Home Hazards to Avoid This Holiday Season

-• TREE.
-Preferably the real kind that smells good.
+• Tree: Preferably the real kind that smells good.
 They just happen to be extremely flammable and can cause possible allergy issues with some folks, but whatevs.

 According to the Electrical Safety Foundation International, 45% of home decoration fires get started by candles.
 Fire is one of the top risks during the months of December, January and February.
 Always blow out candles before going to bed or leaving the home.
 Consider the location placement of candles that they are not close to curtains, Christmas trees or other flammable plants.
 Finally, consider purchasing battery-powered candles as an alternative if the home has a lot of children or pets.